MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/faq.md

 - Installation of runtime libraries above requires the Component-Based Servicing (CBS) infrastructure (i.e. TrustedInstaller/TiWorker, WinSxS).
 Installation may fail if CBS is broken.

 - We have no suggestion other than reinstalling Windows.
-Please avoid using so-called "lite" editions, or some old versions of the system from thousands of years ago (e.g. 1809).
+Please avoid using so-called "lite" editions, or some old versions of Windows from thousands of years ago (e.g. 1809).

 ## Connection error